You and your partner can help each other boost your joint retirement income. You may also enjoy tax benefits.

 Your spouse can be someone you are married to or in an opposite or same-sex relationship with.

 See our full definition of spouse.

-Your spouse can top up your UniSuper Account at any time by making an after-tax contribution on your behalf.
+You can top up your spouse’s UniSuper account (or they can top up yours) at any time with an after-tax contribution on their behalf.